RECON-NG

 Inside recon-ng:

-You can also rotate proxies through proxychains.conf
+You can also rotate proxies through proxychains.conf with dynamic lists (more below).

 Seed Target Domain